mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 # First principles of DDD: Focus, passion, collaboration, clarity and patience

+A> ## Disclaimer
+A>
+A> My personal context

 ## The fundamental concepts of DDD

+> Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
+Eric Evans, Domain-Driven Design (2003)

 ### Distill the Problem Domain to Reveal What Is Important